kgilds/toy/README.md

 The goal of toy is to …practice using github actions.

+now I had to install Rmarkdown in the yaml. file.

 What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so: